volbus/gmtflasher/README.md

 Support for other proprietary platforms (like Windows or MAC) will never be provided.

-The compilation being very simple, a make file was not needed, so, to install just run install.sh as sudo.
-Make sure libxml2-dev and libusb-1.0-dev are installed as dependencies.
+The compilation being very simple, a make file was not needed, so, to install just run install.sh as sudo, after you make sure the execution mode bit is set (clone/download will probably remove it), and libxml2-dev and libusb-1.0-dev are installed as dependencies.

 Usage: `gmtflasher [option] -u <mcu> <command> [<args>] [<ihex_file>]`

-For usage details call the program with the -h optiion to print help:
+For usage details call the program with the -h (or --help) option to print help:
   `gmtflasher -h`